mctools/ncrystal/docs/ncmat_doc.md

 Description of the NCMAT format
 ===============================

-This document describes the various versions of the NCMAT file format associated with NCrystal and the extension `.ncmat`.
-Note documented here is merely the format itself, and that different versions of NCrystal might choose to do slightly different things with the same input file - ideally because newer versions of the code will introduce improved modelling capabilities, but also because bugs might get fixed (usually) or introduced (hopefully rarely).
+This document describes the various versions of the NCMAT data format associated with NCrystal and the file extension `.ncmat`.
+Note that documented here is merely the format itself, and that different versions of NCrystal might choose to do slightly different things with the same input file - ideally because newer versions of the code will introduce improved modelling capabilities, but also because bugs might get fixed (usually) or introduced (hopefully rarely).
-Currently the four versions of the format are *NCMAT v1* which is supported by all NCrystal releases, *NCMAT v2* which can be read with NCrystal releases 2.0.0 and beyond, *NCMAT v3* which can be read with NCrystal releases 2.1.0 and beyond, and *NCMAT v4* which can be read with NCrystal releases 2.6.0 and beyond.
+Currently the versions of the format are *NCMAT v1* which is supported by all NCrystal releases, *NCMAT v2* which can be read with NCrystal releases 2.0.0 and beyond, *NCMAT v3* which can be read with NCrystal releases 2.1.0 and beyond, *NCMAT v4* which can be read with NCrystal releases 2.6.0 and beyond, and *NCMAT v5* which can be read with NCrystal releases v2.7.0 and beyond.

 # The NCMAT v1 format #